-The definition of a US tax resident is not as simple as you might think.
-The US rules are very different to other countries and sometimes even go against common sense!
-The 4 tests below will assist you in determining whether you are a US tax resident.
+The definition of a US income tax resident is not as simple as you might think.
+The US rules are very different from other countries and sometimes even go against common sense!
+Below 4 tests to assist you in determining whether you are a US tax resident for income tax purposes.

 Test #1: US citizenship test

-You will be considered a US tax resident if you hold the US citizenship.
-You can obtain the US citizen when: (1) you are born in the US (de jure birthright), (2) you are born from US parents who are US citizens, (3) you apply to become a US citizen (naturalization).
-You will remain a US citizen even if you no longer live in the US and have not surrendered your US passport.
+You are a US tax resident if you hold the US citizenship.
+You obtain the US citizenship when: (1) you are born in the US (de jure birthright), (2) you are born from US parents who are US citizens, (3) you apply to become a US citizen (naturalization).
+You remain a US citizen until you go through the official process of renouncing your US citizenship.

 Test #2: Green card test